Skip over main navigation

 When asked recently:

-• 78% of autistic children and young people feel the youth club helps them feel less lonely
+• 90% of autistic children and young people feel the youth club gives them a place to belong and feel less lonely

 • 85% feel the youth club makes them feel more cheerful or happy